 Sacred to the memory of Mr John Hore, a native of County Wexford Ireland, who departed this life, 25th April 1862, also of Elizabeth Hore, native of Hampshire England, died March 3rd 1878 aged 96 years.

-According to Elizabeth’s newspaper obituary – supplied with thanks to Lesley Ford, which she also acknowledges was supplied by Jan Johnson, from an Illawarra Paper 18789 – Elizabeth spent a number of years after John’s death living in Sydney with her daughter Ann (then named Ann Phibbs), presumably at Ann’s place on Castlereagh Street (not far from what is now Central Station).
+According to Elizabeth’s newspaper obituary, which was kindly supplied by Lesley Ford and Jan Johnson from an Illawarra Paper dated 1878, Elizabeth spent several years living in Sydney with her daughter Ann (then named Ann Phibbs) after John’s death.
+It can be presumed that Elizabeth resided at Ann’s home on Castlereagh Street, which was located not far from what is now Central Station.

 In the following issue of the 5th instant, a notice appeared, announcing the death of another lady, whose life had almost xxxxxx? a century, and whose connection with this district has been long and intimate.
 We allude to Mrs. John Hore, relict of the late Mr. John Hore, and mother of Mr. Charles Hore, of West Dapto.
 The deceased lady reached the great age of 96 years.
 Her residence in this colony, was about coeval with the history of its colonization, she being only ten years of age when she arrived in Port Jackson with her parents.
 She therefore constituted one of the population of Australia 86 years out of the 90 years of it’s existence as a British Territory.
 In her last days, few if any other persons in this or any of these colonies could say so much in this respect.
 She was one of the pioneers of Australian colonization in the true sense of the term, having whitnessed the rise of this great dependency of the British Empire from a state of absolute barbarism to its present proud and important position as a civilized community and unexampled field for enterprise.